stat133-sp19/hw-stat133-zziying/workout02/README.md

 # Workout 02

-Shiny App: Compute the future amount of different saving and investing modes, and visualize them in different scenarios
+Shiny App: Compute the future amount of different saving and investing modes, and visualize them in different scenarios.

+To see published application please click here: https://zziying.shinyapps.io/workout02/

 **Input:**